Click here for details on last year's "Christkindlmarkt"

 Since 1985 the German-Canadian Congress has been holding their annual "Christkindlmarkt" (German Christmas Market), the oldest running German Christmas Market in Canada.

-Our usual favourites will still be offered, such as German chocolates, "Stollen", "Glühwein" (mulled wine), and many other German specialities, as well as, for the first time this year, hot German foods.
-Entertainment is planned all weekend long and on 88 tables Manitoba crafters and vendors are going to tempt visitors with those special Christmas gifts.
+Our usual favourites will be offered, such as German chocolates, "Stollen", "Glühwein" (mulled wine), and many other German specialities, as well as, some hot German foods.
+Entertainment is planned all weekend long and on over 60 tables Manitoba crafters and vendors are going to tempt visitors with those special Christmas gifts.
 German foods and cake can be purchased upstairs in the main hall and downstairs, where the café is located.

 The Story of the Famous German Christmas Market